 -

-Supported alternatives include silicone with added powders, third-party silicones, ceramic gels, food gels, conductive gels, hydrogels, and polyurethane (PU).
+In addition to official San Draw silicone materials, compatible materials may include certain third-party silicones, silicone composites with added powders, ceramic gels, food-grade gels, conductive gels, hydrogels, and polyurethane (PU) materials.

 We use Cura with a dedicated plugin.